Marguerite Harrison: The Baltimore Sun

-Spying
+Military Intelligence operative

 In 1918, with the U.S. still involved in World War I and Europe virtually one large battlefield, Harrison wished to report on the conditions in Germany.
-As women were not recognized as war correspondents, she instead became a spy after being introduced to General Marlborough Churchill, head of the Military Intelligence Branch of the War Department.
+Seeking to aid the war effort, she offered her service to the American government as a spy, with her stepfather-in-law providing a letter of introduction to General Marlborough Churchill, head of the Military Intelligence Branch of the War Department.
 On her application, Harrison described herself as five feet six inches tall, weighing 125 pounds without physical defects and with no use of stimulants, tobacco or drugs.
 In response to a question asking about foreign nations and localities with which she was familiar, she replied:The British Isles, France, Holland, Germany, Italy, Austria, Switzerland, Northern Italy, Rome, Naples, Tyrol.
 I have an absolute command of French and German, am very fluent and have a good accent in Italian and speak a little Spanish.
 Without any trouble I could pass as a French woman and after a little practice, as German-Swiss ...
 I have been to Europe fourteen times ...
 I have been much on steamers and am familiar in a general way with ships of the merchant marine.

 The November 11, 1918 armistice was declared before she was officially hired, but Harrison was sent to Europe with a new assignment to report on political and economic matters at the forthcoming peace conference.
 Only her immediate family and her managing editor at The Baltimore Sun knew why she traveled to Germany in December 1918.